wizardwatch/blog/content/about-me/_index.md

 # Hi
 My name is Wyatt, though on the web I am usually addressed as wizardwatch.
-I am a highschool student with an interest in computer science, especially as it relates to the [Free Software](https://www.gnu.org/philosophy/free-sw.html).
+I am a highschool student with an interest in computer science, especially as it relates to [Free Software](https://www.gnu.org/philosophy/free-sw.html).
 If you found this site and don't know me physically, congratulations on making it to the end of the internet; I hope you find something you like here.

 # Interests